animlbook/AnIML/book_source/source/intro/index.md

 1\.
 See Carol Dweck's *growth mindsets*
 ```

-Second, **anyone can learn machine learning!** While this is true for any topic (1), it's important to highlight in the case of machine learning.
+Second, **anyone can learn machine learning!** While this is true for any topic<sup>1</sup>, it's important to highlight in the case of machine learning.
 ML is notoriously seen as a difficult topic to master due to a traditional focus on advanced mathematical details and proofs.
 While those ideas are important for an expert in machine learning to know, they aren't necessary for forming an intuition for the key ideas of ML.
 So this book is not going to go rigorously into the mathematics behind ML, but instead tries to make the ideas intuitive and show you how to apply them.

 ```{margin}
 2\.
 We do rely on a base-level understanding of probability and a willingness to learn new notation and concepts.
 ```
 This does not mean we won't use math at all!
-While we try to minimize pre-requisite knowledge, we still require some (2).
+While we try to minimize pre-requisite knowledge, we still require some<sup>2</sup>.
 Mathematical notation can be very effective for communication and we use it frequently to communicate more precisely/effectively.

 These two values hopefully give you a good idea of our approach for how we teach machine learning to a broad audience.
 If this does not sound like the book that meets what you are hoping to learn (e.g., you want a much more rigorous mathematical discussion of ML or proofs behind the techniques), we recommend some other books that are fantastic in those spaces.